hjynick/P1-Finding-Road-Lane-Lines/README.md

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to use the hough circle transform and combine it with hough lines, so that we can detect the curvature better.

-Another potential improvement could be to ...
+Another potential improvement could be to use some machine learning methods to learn specific shapes of lanes and then detect them.
+It could be necessary when the road is without any lane.